 - Try to reach not just adults, but also a younger audience, as 37% of young adults from 18 to 34 years old pay for information.

-So, are paywalls effective?
+So, are paywalls effective for digital media?

-Paywalls and subscription have benefits both for publishers and subscribers.
+Paywalls and subscriptions have benefits both for publishers and subscribers.
 For publishers, it means that they can generate income from their customer base without using ads.
 You have loyal visitors who pay you money.
 What’s more, annual subscriptions can bring more revenue than monthly advertising campaigns.

 The main concern with this monetization model is that you lose benefits of the advertising channel and have to think about how to attract visitors and turn them into customers.
 Companies usually choose freemium and metered paywalls to achieve this goal, while more established ones are free to use hard paywalls.